argoproj/argo-events/api/sensor.md

 <p>

-EventContext holds the context of the cloudevent received from a gateway.
+EventContext holds the context of the cloudevent received from an event source.

 </p>